AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 > *"We compared hits from one site to another site and quickly found a number of tagging inconsistencies.
 This way, we avoided data problems before product release."*

 A product manager in charge of a mobile website and a desktop website was tasked with making sure tags were consistent across mobile and desktop.
-To make sure he hadn’t missed anything important, he used the segment comparison panel to compare hits coming from their mobile site to hits coming from their desktop site.
+To make sure he hadn't missed anything important, he used the segment comparison panel to compare hits coming from their mobile site to hits coming from their desktop site.
 He noticed that there were no checkout events on the mobile website and got the correct tags in place before the mobile site was released.
 As a result, the product manager avoided a data disaster due to the mobile site not having recorded any conversions.

 | Segment 1 | Segment 2 |
 |--- |--- |